Jeffrey Epstein Denied Bail By Judge, Will Remain In Jail Until Trial

 As Epstein remains behind bars after being denied bail, many people wonder if his alleged co-conspirator Ghislaine Maxwell will be taken into custody at some point as well.
 The Inquistr noted that Maxwell and Epstein were involved for several years during the height of his alleged crimes.
 However, at this point, she seems to be off the radar.

-Reports have indicated that additional women have reached out to attorneys or the authorities since Epstein’s arrest earlier this month and two of his accusers spoke publicly in court earlier this week.
-Many consider it a relief that Jeffrey Epstein has been denied bail and now he will remain behind bars as his case proceeds.
+Reports have indicated that additional women have reached out to attorneys or the authorities since Epstein’s arrest earlier this month, and two of his accusers spoke publicly in court earlier this week.
+Many consider it a relief that Jeffrey Epstein has been denied bail, and now he will remain behind bars as his case proceeds.